zachjicha/midiPARSEC/README.md

 The code to run on the arduino can be found [here](https://github.com/zachjicha/arduinoPARSEC)

-Visit the wiki for more information.
+Visit the wiki or read the design doc for more information.

 Here are examples of the code running: [https://www.youtube.com/playlist?list=PLbPiQ47Dr7Op534CLelWmbHnO8Y7hcMiL](https://www.youtube.com/playlist?list=PLbPiQ47Dr7Op534CLelWmbHnO8Y7hcMiL)